aptech/docs/docs/CR-subvec.rst

 ::

-    //Create an additive sequence from 1-12, i.e. 1, 2, 3,...12
+    // Create an additive sequence from 1-12, i.e. 1, 2, 3,...12
     x = seqa(1, 1, 12);

-    //Reshape the sequential vector 'x' into a 4x3 matrix x = reshape(x,4,3);
+    // Reshape the sequential vector 'x' into a 4x3 matrix x = reshape(x,4,3);

-    //The column indices (one per row of 'x') indicating which
+    // The column indices (one per row of 'x') indicating which
-    //values to extract from 'x'
+    // values to extract from 'x'
     ci = { 2, 3, 1, 3 };

-    //Extract subvector from 'x' and assign it to 'y' y = subvec(x,ci);
+    // Extract subvector from 'x' and assign it to 'y' y = subvec(x,ci);

 After the above code, x and y are equal to: